genaicodedamian/10x-cards/.ai/api-plan.md

 This section will be refactored.
 The specific validation rules and business logic items previously listed here have been moved into the **Business Logic** paragraph of each respective endpoint defined above for better co-location and clarity.

 The general principles remain:
-- Input validation is performed at the API layer before processing.
+- Input validation is performed at the API layer before processing (and also on the client-side for better UX).
 - Database constraints (e.g., uniqueness, check constraints, foreign keys) provide a an additional layer of data integrity.
 - Row Level Security (RLS) policies in PostgreSQL ensure users can only access and modify their own data.
 - Application logic handles specific workflows, such as count maintenance in `flashcard_sets` and interactions with external AI services.
 - Error logging, particularly for AI generation, is crucial for monitoring and debugging.
+- For authentication-related errors (registration, login, password reset), the primary source of error information will be the Supabase client SDK.
+The frontend is responsible for translating these errors into user-friendly messages as defined in the PRD and UI Plan.

 This API plan provides a comprehensive structure for the 10x-cards application, aligning with the PRD, database schema, and tech stack.